 Every other year, each Senator is asked to select an artist who he or she feels best represents his or her district.
 In the past, they have been selected through school programs, senior centers, art galleries, and county art programs and arts councils.
 The result is a joint effort between the participating Senators and their artists.

 These artists bring to the Capitol an extensive range of cultures, backgrounds and training.
-The media with which they work is also as varied — acrylics, oils, bronze sculpture, blown glass, mixed media, and watercolors.
-The talented, diverse, and colorful selection seen at each show is a testament to the fact that contemporary art is alive and well in California.
+The media with which they work is also as varied – acrylics, oils, bronze sculpture, blown glass, mixed media, and watercolors.
+The talented, diverse, and colorful selection seen at each exhibit is a testament to the fact that contemporary art is alive and well in California.

 The other important mural display is in the East Annex's John L. Burton Room on the fourth floor.
-The display consists of three gleaming, large murals created as a Works Progress Administration (WPA) project during the Great Depression entitled, The Origin of the Name of the State of California.
+The display consists of three gleaming, large murals created by Lucile Lloyd as a Works Progress Administration (WPA) project during the Great Depression entitled, The Origin of the Name of the State of California.

 The Capitol Art Program is maintained by a curator.
 The curator conducts research, maintains files, develops exhibits, recommends conservation when needed, and transfers artwork when required.
 The curator also advises the Legislature on possible art purchases and donations.